pgerke/homebridge-freeathome-local-api/README.md

 - Door Openers
 - The automatic door opener (which will be displayed as a switch)
 - free@home scenes
-- Binary door and window sensors
+- Binary door and window sensors 🏠
-- Switch and dimming sensors (without the state though)
+- Switch and dimming sensors (without the state though) 🏠

+Please note that you need to have a control center running your Apple Home to be able to use sensors.
+This affects all accessories indicated with the 🏠.
+Please check https://support.apple.com/en-us/HT207057 for additional information.

 ### Experimental Support